prometheus/proposals/proposals/2025-03-25_otel-delta-temporality-support.md

 Deltas can be thought of as cumulative counters that reset after every sample.
 So it is technically possible to ingest as cumulative and on querying just use the cumulative functions.

-This requires CT-per-sample to be implemented.
+This requires CT-per-sample (or some kind of precise CT tracking) to be implemented.
 Just zero-injection of StartTimeUnixNano would not work all the time.
 If there are samples at consecutive intervals, the StartTimeUnixNano for a sample would be the same as the TimeUnixNano for the preceding sample and cannot be injected.

 Functions will not take into account delta-specific characteristics.
-The OTEL SDKs only emit datapoints when there is a change in the interval. `rate()` assumes samples in a range are equally spaced to figure out how much to extrapolate, which is less likely to be true for delta samples.
-TODO: depends on delta type
+The OTEL SDKs only emit datapoints when there is a change in the interval. `rate()` assumes samples in a range are equally spaced to figure out how much to extrapolate, which is not always true for delta samples.

 This also does not work for samples missing StartTimeUnixNano.